-Raising an emotionally aware child is a goal that all parents, educators and teachers should achieve.
-Educating to emotional intelligence is an opportunity to give children the chance to reach their balance and be happy adults.
+Raising an emotionally aware child is a goal that all parents, educators, and teachers should achieve.
+Educating emotional intelligence is an opportunity to give children the chance to reach their balance and be happy adults.

 Our children can be very good at school, in mathematics, be good at computer-related skills, but what will bring them to be happy and prosperous will be the emotional intelligence, because it will help them to self-motivate, go forward, to have constancy, never give up, to control impulses and to relate to people.

-One of the first steps to develop this type of intelligence is to help the children refine his emotional competence by stimulating them to recognise his emotions and give them a name.
-This makes each of them aware of their needs and therefore more autonomous and responsible.
-Furthermore, being aware of one’s emotions is an essential tool for recognising them in others and for establishing an empathic relationship with those around us.
+One of the first steps to develop this type of intelligence is to help the children refine their emotional competence by stimulating them to recognize their emotions and give them a name.
+This makes each of them aware of their needs and, therefore, more autonomous and responsible.
+Furthermore, being aware of one’s emotions is an essential tool for recognizing them in others and establishing an empathic relationship with those around us.
 Awareness is the basis of emotional intelligence.

 A great way to develop and train emotional intelligence.